 Here are some of the reasons why your garage door starts rusting.

 - Your neighbor will mostly determine the reason for your garage door rust.
-Places that are closer to water-sources can experience excess moisture.
-Houses near to saltwater like sea or ocean can face salt-corrosion that leads to garage door rusting.
+Places that are closer to water sources can experience excess moisture.
+Houses near saltwater like the sea or ocean can face salt corrosion that leads to garage door rusting.

 - Homes near industrial areas can see quick garage door rusting.
 So does the metal garage door near the street where excess salt is used for de-icing during winter?